 Depending on where you live, you may be aware of risks to your livelihood that a person in another country wouldn’t ever have to think of.
 Think tsunamis in Thailand, earthquakes in Japan, avalanches in Switzerland, floods in the Netherlands, and droughts in the Middle East.

-If you live in a country prone to natural disasters, this would likely influence the education you receive at school, for example, you might be accustomed to having a tsunami awareness talk built into your curriculum.
+If you live in a country prone to natural disasters, this would likely influence the education you receive at school.
+For example, you might be accustomed to having a tsunami awareness talk built into your curriculum.
 It may also influence your surroundings if safety measures are needed to prevent disasters, such as tsunami evacuation points or national alarms from warning citizens of an oncoming earthquake.

 These threats pose challenges to architects and creatives who always need to ask themselves: how does geography impact the way people live?